Reflexology During Pregnancy

 Reflexology in the second trimester aims to support your general wellbeing, lower stress levels and improve sleep.
 If you have any pregnancy-related oedema, I can use lymphatic drainage movements to help to ease this, as long as there is no pathological cause (pre-eclampsia or high blood pressure).

 Reflexology from 37 weeks can be focused on priming the body for birth and may help you to have a shorter and easier labour (see research below).
-Certain reflexes can be worked on that are connected to the induction of labour to prepare your body, when it is ready, to begin the process of birth.
-Reflexology cannot induce labour, as this is a medical procedure but it relaxes the body and mind which is sometimes all that is needed for you to feel safe and ready to birth your baby.
+Reflexology cannot induce labour, as this is a medical procedure but it relaxes the body and mind and releases tension and stress which is what is needed for you to feel safe and ready to birth your baby.

 From this stage, you can have weekly or biweekly treatments.